Business Administration vs. Business Management: What’s the Difference?

-Business management focuses on the overall management of a business department.
-People who work in business management are often acting in leadership roles to oversee the day-to-day duties of team members within the business department.
-They may often learn about how businesses are run, how they operate, how to develop growth strategies and how to market a business.
+Business management focuses on the overall care and supervision of a business’ greatest asset—its employees.
+People who work in business management often hold leadership roles in which they oversee the day-to-day duties of team members within their department.
+They often are directly involved in how businesses are organized and run, how they operate, how to develop growth strategies and how to market them.

-When studying business administration, students will often learn about the overall business subjects.
-Once they have a grasp on the different business roles, they will select one and declare it as their area of study.
+When studying business administration, students often learn about standard business subjects.
+Once they have a grasp on the different general business roles, they select one and declare it as their major area of study.
 For example, a student may major in business administration and choose accounting as their specialty.
 Upon graduation, this student may pursue an accounting role.
-Often, when students study business administration, they are hoping to learn more about business as a whole to determine which specific business role they would like to pursue.
+Often, when students study business administration, they hope to learn more about business as a whole to determine which specific position they would like to pursue.

-In addition to studying specialties within the business field, business management students will also study subjects that will help increase their leadership skills.
-This includes human resources, communication studies, ethics and management courses.
-Business management students will often participate in events that help them develop management and leadership skills.
-This can include participating in student organizations within the business department, student government and leadership roles within different academic clubs.
+When studying business management, students take courses to help increase their leadership skills in addition to exploring specialties within the business field like human resources, communications, ethics and management.
+Business management students often also participate in events or organizations that help them develop their leadership skills, such as student organizations within the business department, student government or different academic clubs.

-Business management employees will often start in entry-level management positions.
-They will learn and develop the skills needed to manage people and lead a department.
-Many business professionals will expect business managers to operate both leadership and day-to-day business tasks and duties.
-Once an employee is serving in a higher-level business management role, they may oversee other employees and will make departmental decisions.
-Many should know how to conduct basic team-working abilities and may collaborate with executive-level employees to make impactful decisions for the company.
+Business management employees often start in positions in which they develop skills to help them manage people and lead a department.
+Many organizations expect business managers to assume leadership roles and oversee day-to-day business tasks and operational duties.
+Once a business manager is serving in a higher-level role, they may oversee other employees and make department-level decisions.

 Careers in business management